Stop talking about philosophy and do it

 Camus, absurdity, and revolt

 Albert Camus (1913-1960) was a French writer and existentialist philosopher.
-He was born in Algeria, then a colony of France, which gave him a unique perspective on the life of the outsider.
+He was born in Algeria, then a colony of France, which gave him a unique perspective on life as an outsider.
 Camus is widely acknowledged as the greatest of the philosophers of ‘the absurd’.
 His idea is simple: Human beings are caught in a constant attempt to derive meaning from a meaningless world.
 This is the ‘paradox of the absurd’.

 Camus’ novels The Outsider (1942), The Plague (1947), and The Fall (1956) are classics of existentialist fiction.
 His philosophical writings The Myth of Sisyphus (1942) and The Rebel (1951) are profound statements of position.
 Camus was awarded the Nobel Prize for Literature in 1957.
 Unlike fellow existentialist, Jean-Paul Sartre, he accepted it.